Boise 2026

 • Both constraints blown: ~$221/mo over payment and ~$4.25k over the cash fund at clean 20% down.

-• Plus: most bedrooms and lowest $/sqft ($319) in the batch — but the 1-bath layout undercuts the bedroom count.
+• Plus: most bedrooms in the batch and a modest ~$312/sqft — but the 1-bath layout undercuts the bedroom count.

 Bottom line